vbenjs/vue-vben-admin/docs/src/en/guide/in-depth/access.md

 # Access Control

-The framework has built-in two types of access control methods:
+The framework has built-in three types of access control methods:

 - Determining whether a menu or button can be accessed based on user roles
 - Determining whether a menu or button can be accessed through an API
+- Using a mixed mode that combines both frontend role-based and backend API-based access control

 ## Frontend Access Control